Haspamelodica/Charon-CI/README.md

 ## Configuring
 - You can specify additional arguments for Docker using the environment variables `$ADDITIONAL_DOCKER_ARGS_STUDENT` and `$ADDITIONAL_DOCKER_ARGS_EXERCISE`.
+  These will be given as arguments to the `docker run` command starting the student and exercise container, respectively.
-- You can give a timeout using `$TIMEOUT`.
+- You can specify a timeout using `$TIMEOUT`, in seconds.
+  This will be used as the argument to `sleep`, so depending on your system, you can use fractional seconds here.
+  Also, you can use `$TIMEOUT_EXER_EXTRA` to specify an additional time to sleep after the student container is killed, but before the exercise container is killed, to give the tests some time to clean up.
+  Note that this additional time should not be too large, as currently, Charon-CI sleeps for the full `$TIMEOUT_EXER_EXTRA` even if the exercise container exits sooner.
 - You can add one source directory to include in the student side using `$STUDENT_SIDE_SOURCES`.
   Note that this effectively publishes these source files to students!
-  Also, remember that you can't trust anything on the student side, including these source files!
+  Also, remember that you can't trust anything on the student side, including your own code loaded in the student JVM using this mechanism!
-  They might be overridden by malicious students.
+  This is because students can override all classes in the student JVM.

 ## Limitations
 - (The student submisison can not create any files outside of its Docker container.